awsdocs/amazon-cloudfront-developer-guide/doc_source/GettingStarted.SimpleDistribution.md

-# Getting Started with a Simple CloudFront Distribution<a name="GettingStarted.SimpleDistribution"></a>
+# Getting started with a simple CloudFront distribution<a name="GettingStarted.SimpleDistribution"></a>

 The procedures in this section show you how to use CloudFront to set up a basic configuration that does the following:
 + Stores the original versions of your objects in one Amazon Simple Storage Service \(Amazon S3\) bucket